AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/managing-viewer-presets.md

 * Apple iPad
 * Android Smartphone
 * Android Tablet
-* For video, additional support for MP4 playback is provided for [Blackberry](https://developer.blackberry.com/devzone/develop/supported_media/bb_media_support_at_a_glance.html#kba1328730952678) and [Windows Phone](https://msdn.microsoft.com/library/windows/apps/ff462087%28v=vs.105%29.aspx).
+* For video, extra support for MP4 playback is provided for [BlackBerry](https://developer.blackberry.com/devzone/develop/supported_media/bb_media_support_at_a_glance.html#kba1328730952678) and [Windows Phone](https://msdn.microsoft.com/library/windows/apps/ff462087%28v=vs.105%29.aspx).

 ### Rich media types for Viewer Presets {#rich-media-types-for-viewer-presets}

-Administrators can add and customize the following rich media types when creating new viewer presets.
+Administrators can add and customize the following rich media types when creating viewer presets.

 <table>
  <tbody>
   <tr>
    <td><strong>Carousel Set</strong><br /> </td>
    <td><p>Hotspots, or image maps, or both are added to a series of two or more images.
-A customer can pan the images left or right and then click a hotspot on an image for additional details or for purchasing directly from a website's category, home, or landing pages.</p> </td>
+A customer can pan the images left or right and then click a hotspot on an image for more details or for purchasing directly from a website's category, home, or landing pages.</p> </td>
   </tr>
     <tr>
    <td><strong>Dimensional</strong><br /> </td>